Skip to main content

 The Raspberry Pi Pico 2W acts as the brain of the system:

-• Joystick: Controls the servo motor that rotates the crane arm horizontally (left/right).
+• Joystick: Sends analog signals to control the SG90 servo motor, rotating the crane arm horizontally (left/right).

-• SG90 Servo Motor: Moves the crane arm based on joystick input.
+• SG90 Servo Motor: Moves the crane arm based on joystick input, using PWM on GPIO 14.

-• 28BYJ-48 Stepper Motor + ULN2003 Driver: Raises or lowers the load by winding a string or cable.
+• 28BYJ-48 Stepper Motor + ULN2003 Driver: Raises or lowers the load using a wound cable or string.

 Data flow: